Pulmonary hydatid infection

 Double-layered wall in univesicular cysts and a double-layered septum in cases of multivesicular cysts (wall sign) 9

-Other less common thoracic hydatid manifestations include invasion of the mediastinum 4, pericardium, chest wall 5, cardiovascular system, or inferior vena cava 6.
+Other less common thoracic hydatid manifestations include invasion of the mediastinum 4, pericardium, pleural, chest wall 5, cardiovascular system, or inferior vena cava 6.

 - 1. Gottstein B, Reichen J. Hydatid lung disease (echinococcosis/hydatidosis).
 Clin.
 Chest Med.
 2002;23 (2): 397-408, ix. - Pubmed citation